timotejroiko/astrologico-docs/v1/endpoints.md

 Here is a list of the currently available endpoints.

-The API's base url is `https://api.astrologico.org/v1`.
+v1's base url is `https://api.astrologico.org/v1`.

 | Endpoint | Description | Base Cost
 |---|---|---|